orsonteodoro/oiledmachine-overlay/EBUILD_STYLE_GUIDELINE.md

   - Scrolling:  No delay, no lag
   - Workstation:  48 hours minimum uptime for all nighter scenario
-* C/C++ packages that process user generated content from the Internet need to be hardened to prevent Arbitrary Code Execution (ACE) based Zero Click Attack (ZCA).
+* C/C++ packages that process user generated content from the Internet need to be hardened to prevent Arbitrary Code Execution (ACE) based Zero Click Attack (ZCA), in addition we should also mitigate against some Information Disclosure (ID) based Zero Click Attacks.

   Use the cflags-hardened or the rustflags-hardened eclass to apply hardening consistently.